 - Not involved in the case (neither the plaintiff nor the lawyers)

 A third option would be to hire an experienced process server.
-These are pros at serving legal papers: know the rules of process service and can be trusted to explore all means to ensure that the defendants get served.
-The law allows process servers to charge a service fee based on how long it took for them to deliver the documents.
+These are pros at serving legal papers: they know the rules of process service and can be trusted to explore all means to ensure that the defendants get served.

-This is the service we offer at Serve Index LLC.
-We can serve legal documents in all five boroughs of New York (The Bronx, Brooklyn, Manhattan, Staten Island, and Queens), as well as in Nassau and Suffolk in Long Island.
+We can serve legal documents in all five boroughs of New York (the Bronx, Brooklyn, Manhattan, Staten Island, and Queens), as well as in Nassau and Suffolk on Long Island.
 Our process servers observe New York’s procedures for serving summons and complaints, and we have plenty of experience tracking evasive defendants.

-Whether you’re attempting to serve a Summons and Complaint, Notice of Petition, Subpoena, or Motion from within or outside the state, our services are at your disposal.
+Whether you’re attempting to serve a summons and complaint, notice of petition, subpoena, or motion from within or outside the state, our services are at your disposal.

 Serving Papers to Individuals